Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 Furthermore, the modularity of PWAs suggests a potential route toward cascading multiple two-dimensional arrays with integrated dynamic modulation.
-Such architectures may serve as compact alternatives to helically curved designs, enabling photonic simulations of time-dependent Hamiltonians while mitigating bending-induced losses~\cite{doi:10.1126/science.aaz8727, mukherjee2020observation}.
+Such architectures may serve as compact alternatives to helically curved designs, enabling photonic simulations of time-dependent Hamiltonians while mitigating bending-induced losses~\supercite{doi:10.1126/science.aaz8727, mukherjee2020observation}.
 With these features, PWAs could be well-positioned to serve as a flexible and scalable platform for next-generation topological photonic devices.